PAIR-code/lit/documentation/ui_guide.md

 outlined.
 Clicking the **"x"** button in the search box for a column will clear that column's filter.

-The **"only show selected"** checkbox toggles the data table to only show the datapoints that are currently selected.
+The **"show only selected"** checkbox toggles the data table to only show the datapoints that are currently selected.

 The **"reset view"** button returns the data table to its standard, default